 - Place mushrooms on the grill, or a skillet.
 Cook for 10-15 minutes, until browned.

-- Place black beans, cabbage, and kimchi in individual bowls to prepare for serving.
+- Add black beans, cabbage, and kimchi to individual bowls to prepare for serving.

 - When the vegetables are fully cooked, remove from grill or skillet.
 Slice mushrooms thinly.
 Cut corn off the cob.
 Place all vegetables on a serving plate.

 - To make a taco, place a tortilla on a plate.
 Add mushrooms, bell peppers, corn, black beans, cabbage, and kimchi.
 Top with jalapeño slices, a squeeze of remaining lime juice, and a sprinkle of cilantro.

 Thanks to Pompeian for sponsoring this post!
 I love working with brands whose products I really love and would honestly recommend.
 Thank you for supporting this blog that I love oh-so-much!